andremarcelonunes/Projeto-Shark-Attack/README.md

 ![](archive/dit_species.png)

-The attacks are concentrated in 20`s, but white shark is the red on above others.
+The attacks are concentrated in the 20`s, but white shark is the red dot  above others is close to 30.

 Now, let´s see the same distribution curve for white shark :

 ![](archive/dist_white.png)

- It´s not so different from that for all, but there on  right tail is little change.
+It´s not so different from that for all attacks, but there strange  tail on right side of the graph.

 To better undersdanting, the dataset was cut in 10 pieces of age group.
-I don´t see any consesus about group age from other sources, so thought  it would be a good idea to create this groups
+I don´t see any consesus about group age from other sources, so I thought that  it would be a good idea to create this groups
-Let´s see how many attacks happend in each group age by white shark
+Let´s see how many attacks happend in each  age group by white shark

 ```
 (9.6, 18.2]	0.162528
 (18.2, 26.8]	0.311512
 (26.8, 35.4]	0.221219
 (35.4, 44.0]	0.133183